CMeeg/remix-aca/README.md

 # follow the prompts to sign in to your Azure account
 azd auth login

-# follow the prompts to provision the infrastructure resources in Azure
+# follow the prompts to provision the infrastructure resources in Azure and deploy your app
-azd provision

-# deploy the app to the provisioned infrastructure
-azd deploy
+azd up
 ```

 🚀 You now have a Remix app running in Container Apps in Azure with a CDN for fast delivery of static files and Application Insights attached for monitoring!

-The output from the `azd deploy` command includes a link to the Resource Group in your Azure Subscription where you can see the provisioned infrastructure resources.
+The output from the `azd up` command includes a link to the Resource Group in your Azure Subscription where you can see the provisioned infrastructure resources.
 A link to the Remix app running in Azure is also included.

 Then when you're finished with the deployment run: